uribench/software-engineering-handbook/Guides/Vagrant/Vagrant Installation.md

 ## Customizing Oracle VM VirtualBox Settings

 After installing VirtualBox it requires some minor modifications to the settings as follows:

 - Launch Oracle VM VirtualBox
-    - Select (File | Preferences... | General)
+- Select 'File > Preferences... > General'
 - Set the "Default Machine Folder:" (by default it is on Drive C and it will take at least 6 GB) Example location: D:\VirtualBox VMs

 ## Creating Directory Structure for Vagrant Boxes